Dan-Mach/Sorting/README.md

-# Sorting
+# Swapping
-A sorting algorithm
+A swapping  algorithm